Affordable Dental Solutions Offers High Quality Chester County Dental Implants

 Multiple tooth replacement

 Implants can be used to replace several teeth, which eliminates the need to grind down healthy adjacent teeth for traditional crown and bridge therapy.
 The implants are placed in the bone under the gum tissue.
 Temporary abutments are sometimes placed on the implants until healing is complete.
 After healing, the abutments are attached to the implants.
-Then, they hold a custom-made bridge that the dental lab molds and matches to your teeth.
+Then, they hold a custom-made bridge molded to match your teeth.

 In the final step, the custom bridge is cemented onto the abutments.
 The teeth have been replaced without disturbing the healthy teeth next to them, and bone loss has been halted.